Laboratory chromatographic analysis

 The principle of chromatography is based on the difference in affinity of the mixture's components for the stationary phase and the mobile phase.
 The sample to be analyzed is first introduced into the chromatographic system.

-• Mobile phase: This is a fluid (liquid or gas) that carries the sample through the system.
+• Mobile phase: this is a fluid (liquid or gas) that carries the sample through the system.

 The different components of the mixture migrate at different speeds.
 Those with a strong affinity for the stationary phase are retained longer and move more slowly, while those with a greater affinity for the mobile phase move more quickly.
 This difference in migration speed allows them to be separated and detected individually at the system outlet.